Hurricane Ian Barrels Toward Florida as Extremely Dangerous Category 4 Storm

-Florida's west coast is bracing for impact from what's being called a "life-threatening storm" as Hurricane Ian strengthened to a dangerous Category 4 hurricane before making landfall on Wednesday.
+Florida's west coast was bracing for a potentially "catastrophic" hit from Hurricane Ian, which strengthened to a dangerous Category 4 hurricane Wednesday as the eyewall began to make its way onshore.

-With maximum sustained winds at 155 mph, 2 mph short of a Category 5 hurricane, Ian is expected to cause devastating storm surge, catastrophic winds and flooding along the state's heavily populated Gulf Coast from Bonita Beach to the Tampa Bay region, the National Hurricane Center in Miami said in a 6:35 a.m. advisory Wednesday.
+With maximum sustained winds at 155 mph, just 2 mph short of a Category 5 hurricane, Ian was expected to cause devastating storm surge, catastrophic winds and flooding along the state's heavily populated Gulf Coast from Bonita Beach to the Tampa Bay region, the National Hurricane Center in Miami said Wednesday.

-The storm is centered about 65 miles west-southwest of Naples and is moving north at a speed of 10 mph.
+The storm was about 50 miles west-northwest of Naples and 45 miles southwest of Punta Gorda and was moving north-northeast at a speed of 9 mph, according to the NHC.

+Hundreds of thousands of Floridians were given mandatory evacuation orders in anticipation of a powerful storm surge, high winds and flooding rains.

+The hurricane center predicted Ian would roar ashore on Florida's southwest coast near Charlotte County, just north of Fort Myers, on Wednesday afternoon.
+Forecasters said the area could be inundated by a storm surge of up to 18 feet.

 Ian made landfall as a Category 3 storm Tuesday in Cuba just southwest of the town of La Coloma in the Pinar Del Rio province, bringing down the electricity grid and leaving the entire island without power.

-The National Hurricane Center expanded its hurricane warning along more than 200 miles of the state's Gulf Coast, from Collier County to the Anclote River, just north of Tampa and Clearwater.

-On the forecast track, the center of Ian passed the Florida Keys early Wednesday, and will approach the west coast of Florida within the hurricane warning area on Wednesday.
-The center of Ian is forecast to move over central Florida Wednesday night and Thursday morning and emerge over the western Atlantic by late Thursday.
+The National Hurricane Center's hurricane warning was in effect for Chokoloskee to Anclote River, including Tampa Bay, and the Sebastian Inlet to the Flagler/Volusia County line.
+A hurricane watch was in effect for the Flagler/Volusia County Line to the South Santee River and Lake Okeechobee.

-A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Chokoloskee, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton
+A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Sebastian Inlet, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton

 Pictures: Florida Braces for Hurricane Ian as Storm Makes Landfall in Cuba